Image Source: Mikey Dee

 At first I felt completely responsible: for informing all of Mikey’s Pal’s of every millisecond of movement and every blink-once-for-yes-twice-for-no movements.
 I wanted to be there every nanosecond of every day, and never let anyone down, ever.
 I was the rock for Team Dee, right?
 No fallibility here, never mind that I had only known the guy for three months.

-After a while, with guilt that I still carry today, I distanced myself a bit from Team Dee.
+After a while I distanced myself a bit from Team Dee.
 My band played along with 140 bands for the second round of For The Benefit of Mr. Dee!
 Shows in 2001, and I visited whenever I could.
 Eventually my “Yoko” came along from Seattle and we moved to my home of Portland, Maine.

 And on July 6, 2003, Mikey Dee passed away.
 Official cause: pneumonia.
 Unofficial cause: dying well before his time of an unexpected stroke three years earlier.

-I still carry extreme guilt that I couldn’t do more for my friend: I couldn’t instantly cure him and heal all of his friends and well-wishers.
+I still wish that I could have done more for my friend: I couldn’t instantly cure him and heal all of his friends and well-wishers.
 But I still to this day carry the lessons that Mike imparted on me: don’t feel sorry for yourself, live like it’s your last day and mentor whenever and wherever you can.

 The first line of this piece came from Michael Wolff’s heartbreakingly poignant cover story in the May 20, 2010 issue of New York Magazine, and I give full accreditation here.